prizraksarvar/ndpi-netfilter/nDPI-patch/README.md

 ### Kernel Version Mismatch

-Between versions 5.4 and 5.8, the Linux Kernel changed how it keeps track of time. `nDPI` has 5.4 assumptions baked in.
+After version 5.4, the Linux kernel changed how it keeps track of time. `nDPI` has 5.4 assumptions baked in.
 If you see an error like
 ```
 unkown type name 'time_t'
 ```